ryanfreng/streamelements-countdown-timer/README.md

 # streamelements-countdown-timer
-This is a countdown timer for streamelements
+This is a git repo for the countdown timer by OBS Tutorials found here: https://obstutorials.com/countdown-timer-for-twitch-and-streamelements/